stionic/halanews-document/docs/android-deploy.md

 You need make sure that all working fine before continue Deploy Android application.

-When Gradle Sync process completed, make sure it show `synced successfully` and have no any `WARNING` with RED color
+When Gradle Sync process completed, make sure it show `Project setup: successful` and have no any `WARNING` with RED color

 Otherwise, please try [Do Refactor Gradle](android-deploy.md#do-refactor-gradle) first before contact support.